alienxp03/spectral-interview/README.md

 ## How to run the project

-- Run the gRPC server
-- First time you run the server, database will be populated with the data found in meterusage.csv
+- Run the gRPC server.
+First time you run the server, database will be populated with the data found in `meterusage.csv`

   ```bash
   make run-server